franciscollanquipichun/sonarqube/README.md

 # Sonarqube

-Sonarqube community with postgreSQL database on docker.
+Sonarqube community version with postgreSQL database in docker.

 ## Install